anuragsingh2207/python/README.md

 # Python
-This repo contains sample python code
+This repo contains sample python code for beginners.